Retchut/SRT-Editor/README.md

 ***mingw32-make.exe*** (if on windows, using gnu make)

 #### Running
-To run the program, simply run one the following command from a terminal, while inside the src folder:
+To run the program, simply run one of the following commands from a terminal, while inside the src folder:

-***./srt-editor +/- hh:mm:ss:msc h1:m1:s1:ms1 h2:m2:s2:ms2 srtFile***
+>./srt-editor +/- hh:mm:ss:msc h1:m1:s1:ms1 h2:m2:s2:ms2 srtFile

-    - adds/subtracts hh:mm:ss:msc to all subtitles on srtFile beginning between h1:m1:s1:ms1 and h2:m2:s2:ms2 (inclusive)
+***adds/subtracts hh:mm:ss:msc to all subtitles on srtFile beginning between h1:m1:s1:ms1 and h2:m2:s2:ms2 (inclusive)***

-***./srt-editor +/- hh:mm:ss:msc srtFile***
+>./srt-editor +/- hh:mm:ss:msc srtFile

-    - adds/subtracts hh:mm:ss:msc to all subtitles on srtFile
+***adds/subtracts hh:mm:ss:msc to all subtitles on srtFile***

 Notes: